 Let your employer know that frequent workday breast-pumping breaks don’t last forever.
-The number will drop during the second half of your baby’s first year, as he or she develops and eats more solid foods.
+The number will drop during the second half of your baby’s first year, as they develop and eat more solid foods.

 Will you be able to take breast-pumping breaks close to your baby’s feeding schedule?
 Or must pumping wait for scheduled worksite breaks and lunch?

 Is there a place where you may go to pump or express your breastmilk in private?
+Do you have access to clean, running water?
 Fair labor standards require that your employer give you a clean area to express your breastmilk in private.
 Bathrooms are private.
 But they are not an appropriate space.

 Is there a refrigerator to store breastmilk in during the day?
 Or do you need to bring an insulated cooler for storage?